Dallas Buyers Club

 Ana: Oh, I see.
 That's very interesting.

-Mike: It talks about some maybe unpleasant topics.
+Michael: It talks about some maybe unpleasant topics.

 Ana: Oh, that sounds very somber.
 Do you still recommend I watch it?

-Mike: Well, yes, I think so.
+Michael: Well, yes, I think so.
 It's exactly a feel-good or a happy movie but I think it raises people's awareness of how sufferers of HIV and AIDS had to deal with it and what sort of issues they faced and still face today even though the treatments have improved a great deal since the time depicted in the movie at least.

 Ana: Great, thank you.

-Mike: My pleasure.
+Michael: My pleasure.

 It's about the early years of new drug treatments.